Velrok/scripts/readme.md

 # description
 This is a collection of scripts that may be usefull to somebody.
 They are usefull to me :) .

+## usage
+Most of the scripts are basic command line scripts.
+Put them inside a directory that is in your $PATH.
+For individual usage take a look into the script or try adding the --help argument to it.

+### apple scripts
+I exported them as programs, because this way one only has to double klick them to activate.
+But you can always change them using the AppleScript-Editor.

 ## lizence (MIT)

 Copyright (c) 2012 Waldemar Schwan